SunGodRamen/.config/README.md

 # proj_dot
-Dotfiles for a rapid prototyping work flow; nVim and Taskwarrior
+Dotfiles for a rapid prototyping work flow; nVim omz, and Taskwarrior